orionrobots/orionrobots.github.io/_posts/2008-02-03-homebuild-electric-vehicles.md

   - salvage
 ---

 EVs (Electric Vehicles) as sold by manufacturers are either unsightly, branded as deathtraps, or pretty wasteful in terms of manufacturing standards.
-However, one bright young chap in Michigan, US has been busy building or converting some of his own EV's.
+However, one bright young chap in Michigan, US has been busy building or converting some of his own EVs.

 Andrew's first project was to convert a 1988 Mazda pick-up truck into an EV.
 Albeit not the most effective one with a range of 40 miles per charge and a top speed of 55Mph.
 But the builder is 16 years old.
 If he is starting here, it is pretty clear Andrew is going to go far.
 He is now on a second project which is converting a 1992 Toyota Tercel.